GediminasMasaitis/moonfish/README.md

 make analyse
 ~~~

-“analyse” is a TUIs that allows you to analyse chess games with UCI bots.
+“analyse” is a TUI that allows you to analyse chess games with UCI bots.

 After compiling and running it, you may use the mouse to click and move pieces around.
 (So, they require mouse support from your terminal.)